 FDA to detain food shipments from China – Why not add some technology to the inspection processes?

 Technology could help out here with all drug companies having to electronically send information relative to lot numbers produced with their statistics showing adequate testing is done with quality control.
-This would also lead to imageeasier identification of finding tainted drugs and the ability to enforce laws in this area.
+This would also lead to easier identification of finding tainted drugs and the ability to enforce laws in this area.
 If drug companies all over the world were held accountable with use to technology to report in each quality control reports, then it would create an area that could be easier for the US FDA and other monitoring agencies in the world to monitor.
 As with anything, if folks know that people and sensors are watching, the would kind of tend to clean up their act, you think?

 Again, this comes back to adding some new software and algorithms to the process, but computers could provide this information in a couple of seconds.
 Audit trails would also be there to allow for checking back on submissions.
 A bank of sophisticated server farms or a private could do the work.
 This would also tend to build product credibility as well if everyone knows up front that the chemical content was being reported before the end packaging occurs.
 Again, not to replace an actual physical inspection all together, but, it would also stand to make those inspections much more information rich and valuable and create safe consumable products.
-Blind bills of lading too also confuse the issues as it takes forever sometimes to track this down as products may only show the corporate headquarters address on the bottle or package, when in fact the product was made outside the US, food products too fall into this black hole. image
+Blind bills of lading too also confuse the issues as it takes forever sometimes to track this down as products may only show the corporate headquarters address on the bottle or package, when in fact the product was made outside the US, food products too fall into this black hole.

 More Candy From China – Are “Blind” Bills of Lading adding to the confusion and delay in locating the products for recall?